 2014 "Mackintosh's most significant commission after leaving Glasgow in 1914." ▼

-Pamela Robertson FRSE FRSA Professor of Mackintosh Studies at the Hunterian Art Gallery
+Pamela Robertson FRSE FRSA Professor Emerita Mackintosh Studies at the Hunterian Art Gallery

 "The interiors at 78 Derngate were Mackintosh's most significant commission after leaving Glasgow in 1914.
 Their bold geometric patterns and vivid colour schemes mark a striking move away from the delicate colours and subtly modelled forms of the interiors of the early 1900s."

 "One of 100 brilliant buildings of the twentieth century."

 2013 "An extraordinary riot of colour and pattern"▼